 What is Shinsei No. 6?
 Learn more about the secrets of yeast No. 6 to recommended snacks [Akita Prefecture]

-Shinsei No. 6 is a very delicious sake, but many people may not have a strong idea of what kind of sake it is.
+Shinsei No. 6 is a very delicious sake, but they probably don't have a clear idea of what kind of sake it is.

-In this article, we will explain in detail Shinsei No. 6, Shinsei's only standard raw sake.
+In this article, we will provide a detailed explanation of Aramasa No. 6, Aramasa's only standard unpasteurized sake

-Shinsei No. 6 a sake made from No. 6 yeast produced and sold by Shinsei Sake Brewery Co., Ltd., a traditional sake brewery founded in 1852 .
+Aramasa No. 6 a sake made using No. 6 yeast, produced and sold by Aramasa Sake Brewery Co., Ltd., a traditional sake brewery founded in 1852 .

-We have summarized the lineup and main features of Shinsei No. 6 as of December 2021 in a table.
+The table below summarizes the lineup and main features of Shinsei No. 6 as of December 2021

 raw rice